 South Cornwall · TR3

-Approved planning gets you permission to build.
-Building regulations drawings are what gets you a building you can actually live in — drawn properly, they shorten the build, save the builder time and keep building control on side.
-In Ponsanooth, that work is shaped by the place itself — Ponsanooth is a linear village in the Kennall valley between Penryn and Truro, with a Conservation Area covering the historic core including the gunpowder works heritage area, with a building stock that leans toward traditional granite cottages and Victorian terraces.
+Building regulation drawings in Cornwall, drawn properly.
+Approved planning gets you permission to build — a complete building regs package is what gets you a building you can actually live in: 1:50 plans, 1:10 details, structural coordination and a specification a Cornish builder can price and build from without guesswork.
+Every Ponsanooth project we take on begins with reading the local context — Ponsanooth is a linear village in the Kennall valley between Penryn and Truro, with a Conservation Area covering the historic core including the gunpowder works heritage area, with a building stock that leans toward Victorian terraces and traditional granite cottages.

 • Conservation Area